-Capital Health Pharmacy Department celebrated the ASHP accreditation of our PGY1 residency program in September 2012.
-We aggressively pursued accreditation in the shortest timeframe possible after initiating our program in July 2011.
-Since that time, our program has evolved significantly and we continually find ways to improve the opportunities offered to the residents in our program.
-As stated in our mission statement, we strive to prepare our residents to practice in a variety of settings post-graduation and have the ability to structure individuality within our program to aid our residents in taking the next steps toward accomplishing their future goals.
+Capital Health Pharmacy Department celebrated the ASHP accreditation of our PGY1 residency program in September of 2012.
+We aggressively pursued accreditation in the shortest timeframe possible after initiating our program in July of 2011.
+Our program has evolved significantly since 2011 and we have continually found ways to improve the opportunities offered to the residents within our program.
+As stated in our mission statement, we strive to prepare our residents to practice in a variety of settings post-graduation and have the ability to structure individuality within our program to aid our residents in taking the next step towards accomplishing their future goals.

 Our program is structured to offer a core curriculum of experiential rotations, including longitudinal activities, with ample opportunity to choose elective experiences as desired.
-Our Pharmacy Department, and specifically the Residency Program, are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
-The Capital Health Pharmacy Department is dedicated to giving back to the profession of pharmacy via the training of future pharmacists.
+The pharmacy department and specifically the residency program are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
+Capital Health Pharmacy Department is dedicated to giving back to the profession of pharmacy via the training of the future of pharmacy.
 Capital Health preceptors train residents, as well as pharmacy students from various pharmacy schools.
-It is this experience that allows our pharmacists to become versatile in their abilities to provide appropriately diverse training to students and residents at different stages of experience.
+It is this experience that has allowed our pharmacists to become versatile in our abilities to provide appropriately diverse training to students and residents at different stages of experience.

 Capital Health is proud to offer residency positions to pharmacy learners and work with future colleagues who are driven and willing to push themselves to meet their future goals.